Gluten-Free Cottage Cheese and Egg Breakfast Muffins with Zucchini, Feta, and Quinoa

 These will stay good in the refrigerator for quite a few days and can be reheated in the microwave.
 Be careful not to overcook when reheating or they will be too hard.

-Nut flours and quinoa both are not recommended for phase one on the South Beach Diet, so even though the muffins have only a small amount of both of those they’d be recommended for phase 2 or 3.
-They are relatively high in fat, so I would be sure to choose lower fat foods for the rest of your meals that day.
+Nut flours and quinoa both are not recommended for phase one on the South Beach Diet, so even though these Gluten-Free Cottage Cheese and Egg Breakfast Muffins have only a small amount of both of those they’d be recommended for phase 2 or 3.
+They are relatively high in fat, so I would be sure to choose lower fat foods for the rest of your meals that day if you’re following South Beach.
+These muffins are fairly low in carbs even though quinoa flakes do have some carbs.

 Find More Recipes Like This One: